WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What does it mean "Missing Filters"?

 The `Missing Filters` label indicates that Wasabi is still downloading the [BIP 158 block filters](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients) and it's synchronizing your wallet.
-You have just to wait until the status bar is `Ready`.
+You have to wait until the status bar is `Ready`.
 ::::

 :::details
 ### How long does the initial, and a subsequent synchronization take?

-It usually only takes a couple seconds to scan the block filters, download and parse the blocks.
+It usually only takes a couple seconds to scan the block filters, and to download and parse the blocks.
 However, for large wallets with many transactions, this synchronization can take up to several minutes.
-We are constantly improving the speed and reliability of the loading process.
+The speed and reliability of the loading process is constantly improved.
-For especially old wallets, it might be worth considering to start a new wallet with a shorter transaction history.
+For especially old wallets, it might be worth considering to generate a new wallet with a shorter transaction history.
 :::

 :::details